Skip to main

 What is UX research?

-UX research is a specific product design & development phase focused on gathering functional requirements, researching target users along with their needs as well as constantly testing solutions on the target audience.
-The aim of such activities is to confront the concept and design work with the reality to verify whether the solution has a feasible chance of working in the real world scenario and for real users.
-In short, what we do in the course of research is defining what we create, for whom, in response to what problems and obstacles, why we do this particular solution and how - well before we spend significant sums of money developing something not yet validated, saving ourselves a lot of money and even more headaches in the process.
+In short, what we do in the course of research is define what we create, for whom, in response to what problems and obstacles, why we do this particular solution, and how - well before we spend significant sums of money developing something not yet validated, saving ourselves a lot of money and even more headaches in the process.

 Copy link